 - A robust email list and campaign

 Pro-Tip: Every niche will have a variety of influencers, and each influencer will have a different audience.
-For example, for the healthcare industry, you wouldn’t provide material for Dr. Oz to share if your target is other doctors.
+For example, for the healthcare industry, you wouldn’t provide material for Dr. Oz to share if your target market is other doctors.
 Dr. Oz influences the public.
-There are other voices which are heard more clearly within the medical community
+There are other voices which are heard more clearly within the medical community.

 6 – PPC Ads